Skip to content

 Methods (brief)

 Mature Heracleum nepalense fruits were collected from temperate forest in Sikkim and identified botanically.
 The dried fruit material was ground, digested with nitric acid in a CEM Mars One digestion system, diluted to 50 ml, filtered, and analyzed by inductively coupled plasma instrumentation.
-The table reports elemental concentrations without speciation, so arsenic is treated as total arsenic and chromium as total chromium.
+The source is internally inconsistent about the ICP variant (the abstract names ICP-MS while the methods body refers to “Inductively Coupled Plasma Emission Spectroscopy”); the table reports elemental concentrations without speciation, so arsenic is treated as total arsenic, mercury as total mercury, and chromium as total chromium.

 Implications